-Main Street Yorba Linda may be small in length but large in the historical significance as the City of Yorba Linda's original “downtown.”
-From an unpaved road with scattered shops, to today’s quaint street with a variety of family business entrepreneurs, Main Street is beloved by resident locals.
+Main Street Yorba Linda may be small in length but large in the historical significance of the City of Yorba Linda's original “downtown.”
+From an unpaved road with scattered shops to today’s quaint street with a variety of family business entrepreneurs, Main Street is beloved by resident locals.

 Main Street Merchants’ Association

-The Main Street Merchants’ Association was founded in 1992 as a collaboration of business owners that came together to promote a shared community interest along Main Street.
+The Main Street Merchants’ Association was founded in 1992 as a collaboration of business owners to promote a shared community interest along Main Street.
 Over the years, the merchants have provided a means to attract interest to the area through community events such as craft fairs, pet expos, an annual holiday celebration, and a Celebrate Yorba Linda event held in June.
-The Merchant’s Association is intended to provide a local attraction for residents as well as a philanthropic purpose with event donations contributing to Relay for Life, Food for Families, the Logan Foundation, and Caterina’s Club.
+The Merchant’s Association is intended to provide a local attraction for residents and a philanthropic purpose with event donations contributing to Relay for Life, Food for Families, the Logan Foundation, and Caterina’s Club.